BAM-PFA/edith/documentation/workflow documentation/proposedWorkflows.md

   * Or maybe it only has a barcode, so the filename includes the PM###### number  (example-title_00000_**pm001234**_R01-of-01.mov)
 * Projectionist transfers the correctly named file to the QNAP.
 * Jon performs basic QC/file existence check and changes filenames as needed.
 Moves correct file to QNAP watched folder.
-* EDITH syncs the folder contents to the server RAID and deletes the extra copy on the QNAP.
+* EDITH syncs the folder contents to its RAID and deletes the extra copy on the QNAP.
 * Jon goes to the ResourceSpace home screen and chooses the Ingest Files tab.
 He checks 'Run Ingest' for the files he wants to ingest and chooses the options that apply to each ingest:
   * Send a ProRes mezzanine to Dave's pick-up folder on the ~~QNAP~~ EDITH RAID.
 * then he hits *__INGEST__*.